slatedocs/slate/source/index.md

 Header key | Description
 --------- | ------- | -----------
 X-Page | An Integer illustrating the current page number.
 X-Per-Page | An Integer that specifies the page you want.
+X-Offset | An Integer specifying the offset specified in the request.
 X-Total | An Integer specifying the total number of records that matched your request.
+Link | A string containing links to the next, previous, last and first pages.

 #### Link header